MrGallo/classroom-examples/future/chromebook-linux.md

     ```sh
     $ cd ~
     ```
 2. Make a directory for your class work.
+Enter into the directory.
     ```sh
     $ mkdir classwork
+    $ cd classwork
     ```